Updated: April 2026

 2️⃣ Grid Format.
 Think rows of CIs with columns detailing relationships between them, metadata (e.g., versions, IPs, ports), and statuses.

-dependency mapping
+How does application dependency mapping work?

 Picture this: an IT manager at a mid-sized enterprise sitting in the war room after another mysterious outage.
 The culprit?
 Their hybrid infrastructure — a chaotic mix of AWS, Azure, and on-prem servers.
 Something broke, again, and no one has a clue why.
 The team is frustrated, sleep-deprived, and spinning in circles.